APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Preliminaries

 In the sequential recommendation scenario, a user’s interaction history is denoted as $x = \{y_1, y_2, \ldots, y_{i-1}\}$, representing a sequence of past interactions.
 In generative recommendation, the target item $y_i$ is tokenized into a sequence of $T$ discrete tokens, $y_i = \{y_i^1, y_i^2, \ldots, y_i^T\}$, using rule-based or vector quantization methods (e.g., RQ-VAE~\cite{rajput2023tiger}).
 We denote $y_i^t$ as the $t$-th token and $y_i^{<t} = \{y_i^1, \ldots, y_i^{t-1}\}$ as its prefix subsequence.
 The learning objective of GR is to estimate the conditional probability distribution of the next token given both the user history and the previously generated prefix tokens:

 By autoregressively generating tokens until step $T$, the model constructs the complete item $y_i = \{y_i^{1:T}\}$.

-Analogous to the training of large language models~\cite{ouyang2022training, gpt42023technical, dubey2024llama}, GR models are typically optimized using the \textbf{cross-entropy (CE) loss} under a \textbf{teacher-forcing} schema.
-Specifically, at each step $t$, the model $f_\theta$ predicts the logits $z_t$ for the next token, conditioned on the user history $x$ and the \textbf{ground-truth prefix} $y_i^{<t}$:
+Analogous to the training of large language models~\cite{ouyang2022training, gpt42023technical, dubey2024llama}, GR models are typically optimized using the \textbf{cross-entropy (CE) loss} under a \textbf{teacher-forcing} paradigm.
+Specifically, at each step $t$, the model $f_\theta$ predicts a logit distribution over the token vocabulary conditioned on the user history $x$ and the \textbf{ground-truth prefix} $y_i^{<t}$.
+Let $z_{i,v}^t$ denote the logit assigned to token $v \in V$:

 where $f_\theta$ is parameterized by $\theta$.
 The probability assigned to the ground-truth token $y_i^t$ is computed via the softmax function over the entire token vocabulary $V$:

 Given a target item represented by a sequence of $T$ tokens, the CE loss is defined as